SUSSBIA/fabric-onboarding-experience/03-workspace-operating-model/README.md

 * Who owns the connection or credential?
 * Who will support the asset after it is created?
 * Is BIA review needed?
+* If the asset is moving to BIA production, will direct workspace access remain restricted to BIA users?

 ## Workspace roles